RHIT-CSSE/csse220/Homework/HWIntroToUnitTesting/README.md

 To earn a 100% for the assignment:
 1. You must submit the file *TestThisClassTest.java*
 2. *TestThisClassTest.java* must contain these 4 JUnit test operations: *testCountChocula*, *testNumberOfXs*, *testPaintCost*, *testPizzaCostCalculator*
-3. Each JUnit test operation must contain 4 test cases (see details below in the Additional Notes section)
+3. Each JUnit test operation must contain 4 test cases (see details below in the Additional Notes and Detailed Rubric sections)

 ## To Do:
 1. In Eclipse, import this project (HWIntroToUnitTesting) from your local copy of the CSSE220 repo